 - Loss of consortium

-A Moving Van Accident Lawyer from Distasio Law Firm Is Ready to Serve You
+A Tampa Moving Van Accident Attorney Is Ready to Serve You

-If you were injured in an accident caused by a moving van driver, call Distasio Law Firm at (813) 259-0022 for a free case evaluation to see if you qualify to file a personal injury claim or lawsuit.
-A moving van accident lawyer from our firm can help you pursue financial recovery of your damages from the negligent party or parties involved in your case.
+If you were injured in an accident caused by a moving van driver, call Distasio Law Firm for a free case evaluation to see if you qualify to file a personal injury claim or lawsuit.
+A Tampa moving van accident lawyer from our firm can help you pursue financial recovery of your damages from the negligent party or parties involved in your case.

 Our team takes care to be as responsive to our clients’ needs as possible.
 We understand how life-changing certain accidents can be, particularly motor vehicle accidents involving large trucks like a moving van.
 Let us know how your accident has affected your life, and reach out to Distasio Law Firm today for a free consultation.